Census Bureau Asks States For Driver's License Records To Produce Citizenship Data

 Last month, Latinx community groups in Texas and Arizona filed a federal lawsuit against the administration to block it from using government records to produce citizenship information.

-The groups, represented by attorneys with the Mexican American Legal Defense and Educational Fund and Asian Americans Advancing Justice - AAJC, argue that efforts to generate this citizenship data are part of a conspiracy to prevent the fair political representation of Latinx communities, noncitizens and other immigrants.
+The groups, represented by attorneys with the Mexican American Legal Defense and Educational Fund and Asian Americans Advancing Justice, argue that efforts to generate this citizenship data are part of a conspiracy to prevent the fair political representation of Latinx communities, noncitizens and other immigrants.

-They also contend that some of the records may be out-of-date and would not be reliable indicators of whether or not a person is currently a U.S. citizen.
+They also contend that some of the records may be out-of-date and would not be reliable indicators of whether a person is a U.S. citizen.

 The bureau has not finalized exactly what records it plans to use to produce citizenship data in time for the next round of state and local redistricting beginning in 2021.
-Last month, the bureau's chief scientist, John Abowd, announced it has set as a deadline for those plans March 31 — the day before Census Day.
+Last month, the bureau's chief scientist, John Abowd, announced that it has set as a deadline for those plans March 31 — the day before Census Day.